PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Experiments

 \subsubsection{Datasets}

-\textbf{For the calibration dataset}, we use the arXiv subset of RedPajama~\cite{redpajama} as our calibration dataset.
-This subset consists of academic papers in LaTeX format, containing mathematical formulas and the reasoning process.
-Specifically, we randomly select 512 samples, each with a length of 2,048 tokens, for calibration.
+\textbf{For the calibration dataset}, we use the arXiv subset of RedPajama~\cite{redpajama} as calibration dataset.
+This subset consists of academic papers, containing mathematical formulas and reasoning process.
+We randomly select 512 samples, each with a length of 2,048 tokens, for calibration.
 For positional interpolation, we set $s=4$ in \cref{eq:interpolation-rope}, which means we embed an 8,192 context length to 2,048 tokens.
-We set $\alpha$ in \cref{eq:calibration} by grid searching over the interval [0,1] for the optimal $\alpha$ that minimizes the reconstruction loss of the self-attention operator with a grid size of 20.
+We set $\alpha$ in \cref{eq:calibration} by grid searching over [0,1] for the optimal $\alpha$ that minimizes the reconstruction loss of the self-attention operator with a grid size of 20.

-\textbf{For performance evaluation}, we focus on evaluating the mathematical reasoning and code generation abilities of the emergent long-CoT LLMs with competition-level problems.
-To evaluate the mathematical reasoning ability, we use the AIME-2024~\cite{aime}, AIME-2025~\cite{aime}, and CMIMC-2025~\cite{cmimc} datasets.
-To evaluate competition-level code generation ability, we select coding problems released between January 1, 2025, and April 6, 2025, from LiveCodeBench~\cite{livecodebench}.
-We sample 16 responses for each mathematical problem and 4 responses for each code generation problem, using a temperature of 0.6, top-p of 0.95, and maximum output length of 32,768 tokens.
+\textbf{For performance evaluation}, we mainly focus on evaluating the long-CoT LLMs on the mathematical reasoning and code generation benchmarks with \textbf{long generation contexts ($>$16K)}.
+For mathematical reasoning, we use the AIME-2024/2025~\cite{aime} and CMIMC-2024~\cite{cmimc} datasets.
+For competition-level code generation, we select coding problems released between January 1, 2025, and April 6, 2025, from LiveCodeBench~\cite{livecodebench}.
+Besides, as illustrated in \cref{add:non-reasoning}, we also evaluate the proposed \methodabbr{} on the IFEval~\cite{ifeval} dataset with \textbf{short generation contexts ($\sim$1K)} to demonstrate its strong generalizability across different context lengths.
+We sample 16 responses for each mathematical problem, 4 responses for each code generation problem, and 1 response for each instruction following problem, using a temperature of 0.6, top-p of 0.95, and a maximum output length of 32,768 tokens.